 The mechanical breadth for this proposal will be to analyze the differences in thermal and moisture performance between the limestone and precast concrete system.
 Temperature differences and water penetration are of the biggest reasons for the failure of the building envelope.
 Therefore, when a change to the envelope is made, it is prudent to see of the original thermal and moisture requirements are met or exceeded.
 This analysis will be performed by researching the specs for each of the materials.
-Then, the two assemblies will be evaluated by determining how each assembly affects the building load as a relative change in percentage, with the end difference heavily factoring into which façade system is selected.
-They will also be evaluated on where the vapor barrier would need to be installed in the assembly and how that would be accomplished.
+Then, the two assemblies will be modeled and evaluated, with the end difference heavily factoring into which façade system is selected.